SAP Sales Cloud V2: The Complete Guide for 2026

 What Does a Successful Implementation Look Like?

 Less than 40% of companies fully implement their CRM systems (CRM.org, 2024).
-The ones that succeed share common patterns:
+That’s a sobering number.
+I think about it every time we kick off a new project.
+The ones that succeed share some common patterns we’ve seen across our implementations.

 Start with pipeline.
-Don’t try to do everything at once.
-Pipeline visibility delivers the most immediate ROI and gives your team a concrete reason to use the system daily.
+Don’t try to boil the ocean.
+Pipeline visibility delivers the most immediate ROI and gives your team a concrete reason to open the system every day.
+If your reps aren’t logging in daily within the first two weeks, something’s wrong.

 Invest in data quality.
 A peer-reviewed study found 94% of business spreadsheets contain errors (Poon et al., Frontiers of Computer Science, 2024).
-If you’re migrating from spreadsheets, budget time for cleaning.
+If you’re migrating from spreadsheets, budget serious time for cleaning.
+I’ve seen projects where data cleanup took longer than the actual CRM configuration.

 Configure, don’t customise.
-V2 offers extensive configuration options — custom fields, custom objects, workflow rules, approval processes.
+V2 offers extensive configuration options: custom fields, custom objects, workflow rules, approval processes.
 Use these before writing custom code.
 Heavy customisation slows upgrades and increases maintenance cost.
+Prima vista, it seems faster to just build a custom extension.
+It never is.

 Measure adoption, not just activation.
 Track how many reps actually use the system weekly.
-If usage drops after the first month, investigate — usually it’s data quality or misaligned expectations.
+If usage drops after the first month, investigate.
+Usually it’s data quality or misaligned expectations.
+Sometimes it’s a manager who’s still running everything from their inbox.

-Ready to evaluate SAP Sales Cloud V2 for your organisation?
+Ready to evaluate SAP Sales Cloud V2 for your team?
 We’ll show you what’s realistic for your team size, timeline, and existing SAP landscape.
 Get in touch.

 Frequently Asked Questions